JanHerca/urantiapedia/input/txt/articles-en/README.md

 Considerations:

-- is-title: there must be only line with this at beginning
+- is-title: there must be only one line with this at the beginning
 - is-volume: all lines until a new is-volume line will belong to same volume
 - is-issue: all articles until a new is-issue or is-volume will belong to same issue
 - author: must be one that gives author path name when replacing spaces with `_`.
 If there is no author use `---`.